Esubaalew/esubaalew.github.io/src/content/wegoch/modern-love.md

 date: "2023-01-19"
 ---

-Unlike others who do it just to pass the time, or as I've heard people in my neighborhood say, "just to take my share"—and not because I saw great wealth or beauty—I was suddenly struck by a plague-like spell called love, without any plan or intention.
+Unlike others who do it just to pass the time, or as I've heard people in my neighborhood say, "just to take my share" - and not because I saw great wealth or beauty - I was suddenly struck by a plague-like spell called love, without any plan or intention.
 I, who used to boast, "How could I ever fall in love?", found myself unable to think or dream of anything but her.

 Because I had no faith in "modern love," I had three strategies to keep it away from my life: **Prevention, Confrontation, and Acceptance.**